immcantation/dowser/docs/vignettes/Building-Time-Trees-Vignette.md

 The `parameters` column of `mixed_trees` contains a table that collates the output from the BEAST2 analysis.
 Columns include the parameter (item), the posterior mean, standard error, standard deviation, median, 95% highest posterior density interval, autocorrelation time (ACT), effective sample size, and geometric mean.

 The effective sample size (ESS) of a parameter is a measure of how much independent information your MCMC sample contains.
 Even though MCMC generates many samples, they are typically autocorrelated—each sample depends on the previous one.
-ESS estimates how many of those samples are equivalent to independent draws from the target distribution.
+ESS is the number of independent draws from the target distribution with the same estimation power and can be thought of as the sample size for that parameter.

 A higher ESS means your sample more reliably represents the posterior distribution.
-Low ESS indicates strong autocorrelation and less trustworthy inference, which can indicate the need for longer MCMC runs.
+Low ESS indicates that you need more information, which can indicate the need for longer MCMC runs.
+We typically recommend an ESS of at least 200 for each estimated parameter.

 The autocorrelation time (ACT) of a parameter measures how strongly each sample in the MCMC chain depends on previous samples.
 The ACT tells you how long the MCMC chain takes to produce a roughly independent sample.
 ACT is inversely related to ESS.